vmitro/chaquopy-experimental/server/pypi/README.md

 ## Experimental

-A in depth guide on setting up a development environment and some common pitfalls is located at [common-pitfalls-and-solutions.md].
+A in depth guide on setting up a development environment and some (common pitfalls)[common-pitfalls-and-solutions.md].
 Feel free to skip all the way to about 50% of the document for the info of configuring Chaquopy to build wheel files.
 If you are very new to all this Linux/C/C++ and native build tools, you'll find the overly detailed info in the first half useful for understanding what's it all about.

 ## Setup